 Task Notes - detailed, accurate and differentiating notes which identify areas of strength and weakness are necessary to distinguish between different qualities of performance and to facilitate accurate allocation of marks once all evidence has been submitted.
 Installation of components and pipework Candidate has ensured all H&S and site preparation works are in place before starting task by putting dust sheets on floor, storing tools and materials in safe location.
-Workplace H&S and clear working area was not maintained during task.
-Candidate use of tools is mostly good however some tasks require more than one attempt.
-Candidate looked for some reassurance when selecting and using some tools.
-Candidate uses water pliers incorrectly on brass fittings, resulting in tooling marks to pipework/ components.
+However, maintenance of workspace during the task was minimal with some tools left out and not stored correctly after use.
 Candidate prepared the workspace using a suitable clipping distancing to support the installation of pipework.
-This was installed with 400mm spaces with attention to aesthetics and ensuring pipework is level and secured.
-Water heater was installed as per manufacturer instructions.
-Cooker point was installed at a suitable height for connection, however, when measured was not completely accurate but within 5mm of tolerance.
+This was installed with 400mm spaces with attention to aesthetics and ensuring pipework is parallel and secured.
+Boiler was installed as per manufacturer's instructions and the radiator was installed at a suitable height for correct operation, however, when measured was not completely accurate but within 5mm of tolerance.
 Candidate made some errors with the pulling of bends, these were correct but resulted in some wasted materials and inaccuracies from original design.
-Most tolerances met, but minor inaccuracies in the dimensions of the bends and offsets, +/-5mm.
+Most tolerances met, but minor inaccuracies in the dimensions of the bends and offsets, at a tolerance of 5mm.
 Overall aesthetics of the installation has not been affected.
-Candidate has effectively marked out and measured pipework to suitable lengths to carry out the installation, with little wastage of materials.
-The exception of having to carry out forming of bends twice due to inaccuracy on first attempt, however, this did not impact the overall time or wastage of the installation.
+Candidate has effectively marked out and measured pipework to suitable lengths to carry out the installation, with some wastage of materials.
+The forming of bends was carried out twice due to inaccuracy on first attempt which resulted in material wastage.
+All S Plan central heating components were installed and wired as per the manufacturer instructions.